Everybody seems to know something about archaeology.

 Answer each of the questions in full sentences; most questions can be answered in a paragraph.
 You are free to use any outside resources that will help you answer the questions, but you should be able to answer most of them without any research: I am not particularly interested in "right" or "wrong" answers; instead, I want your responses to be self-reflective--think about why you are answering questions in particular ways and from where your knowledge came.
 Email me if you have any questions.

-The answers must be typed, double-spaced, in 12-point
+The answers must be typed, double-spaced, in 11- or 12-point

 font, with 1" margins on all sides.
 Please